otissv/graphql-guru-sequelize/README.md

           min: 0,
           idle: 10000
         }
+      },
+      // SQLite only
+      storage: 'path/to/sqlite/database'
     }
-    }
 ```

-3) In index-database.js import graphql-guru-jsondb and add it to the database object.
+3) In index-database.js import graphql-guru-sequelize and add it to the database object.

     server/core/database/index-database.js
 ```
-    import * as jsondb from 'graphql-guru-jsondb';
+    import * as sequelize from 'graphql-guru-sequelize';

     export const databases = {
       sequelize